Welcome to the Washington County

 Enhancing public safety by promoting positive behavior change.

 Washington County Community Corrections serves an important role in keeping our community safe.
-We work to prevent the recurrence of crime among adult offenders by supervising them and connecting them with the resources they need to change problem behavior.
-We supervise approximately 3600 offenders using a range of evidence-based strategies, while working in partnership with the Courts, law enforcement, and the state Board of Parole and Post-Prison Supervision.
-In addition to community supervision, we operate the 215-bed Community Corrections Center, a transitional facility that offers a range of services and programs to assist residents to successfully return from custody to the community.
+We work to prevent the recurrence of crime among adult justice involved individuals by supervising and connecting clients with the resources they need to change problem behavior.
+We supervise approximately 3600 justice involved individuals using a range of evidence-based strategies, while working in partnership with the Courts, law enforcement, and the state Board of Parole and Post-Prison Supervision.
+In addition to community supervision, we operate the 215-bed Community Corrections Center, a transitional facility that offers a range of services and programs to assist in the successful return from custody to the community.

 - The Community Corrections Center is a 215-bed custody facility